Qiudy11/alx-system_engineering-devops/0x00-shell_basics/README.md

 echo "$(ls -l -a)": displays current diectory content including hidden files starting with . echo "$(ls -lna)" : Dipslay current directory content ..long format.. user id and group id ..hidden files (starting with  .)
-$(mkdir /tmp/holberton/) : A script that creates a directory named holberton in the /tmp/ directory move the file betty from /tmp/ to /tmp/holberton : $(mv /tmp/betty /tmp/holberton/) Delete the file betty in /tmp/holberton : $(rm /tmp/holberton/betty) Delete the directory holberton that is in the /tmp directory : $(rmdir /tmp/holberton/)
+$(mkdir /tmp/holberton/) : A script that creates a directory named holberton in the /tmp/ directory move the file betty from /tmp/ to /tmp/holberton : $(mv /tmp/betty /tmp/holberton/) \n Delete the file betty in /tmp/holberton : $(rm /tmp/holberton/betty) Delete the directory holberton that is in the /tmp directory : $(rmdir /tmp/holberton/) A script that changes the working directory to the previous  one : cd -